xinxiong0238/KOMAP/README.md

 ## Only fit the model without any validation
 out_1 <- KOMAP(input.cov, target.code, target.cui, nm.utl, nm.multi = NULL, dict_RA,
-             codify.feature, cuisearch.feature,
+             codify.feature, nlp.feature,
              pred = FALSE, eval.real = FALSE, eval.sim = FALSE)
 #> Check feature format in `input.cov`, `codify.feature` and/or `cuisearch.feature`...
-#> Num of total feat: 53
+#> Num of total feat: 184
-#> Num of selected codify feat: 19
+#> Num of selected codify feat: 48
-#> Num of selected codify feat after intersection: 16
+#> Num of selected codify feat after intersection: 37
-#> Num of selected NLP feat: 20
+#> Num of selected NLP feat: 71
-#> Num of selected NLP feat after intersection: 16
+#> Num of selected NLP feat after intersection: 48
 #>
 #> More detailed info...
-#> Num of PheCode in input.cov: 8
+#> Num of PheCode in input.cov: 41
-#> Num of PheCode in codify.feature: 7
+#> Num of PheCode in codify.feature: 19
-#> Num of CCS in input.cov: 0
+#> Num of CCS in input.cov: 4
-#> Num of CCS in codify.feature: 0
+#> Num of CCS in codify.feature: 1
-#> Num of LOINC in input.cov: 2
+#> Num of LOINC in input.cov: 17
-#> Num of LOINC in codify.feature: 0
+#> Num of LOINC in codify.feature: 6
-#> Num of RXNORM in input.cov: 17
+#> Num of RXNORM in input.cov: 40
-#> Num of RXNORM in codify.feature: 12
+#> Num of RXNORM in codify.feature: 18
-#> Num of CUI in input.cov: 25
+#> Num of CUI in input.cov: 81
-#> Num of CUI in cuisearch.feature: 20
+#> Num of CUI in cuisearch.feature: 71
 #>
 #> Finish estimating coefficients.

 ## Fit the model and calculate simulated AUC
 out_2 <- KOMAP(input.cov, target.code, target.cui, nm.utl, nm.multi = NULL, dict_RA,
-             codify.feature, cuisearch.feature,
+             codify.feature, nlp.feature,
              pred = FALSE, eval.real = FALSE, eval.sim = TRUE,
              mu0, mu1, var0, var1, prev_Y, B = 10000)
 #> Check feature format in `input.cov`, `codify.feature` and/or `cuisearch.feature`...
-#> Num of total feat: 53
+#> Num of total feat: 184
-#> Num of selected codify feat: 19
+#> Num of selected codify feat: 48
-#> Num of selected codify feat after intersection: 16
+#> Num of selected codify feat after intersection: 37
-#> Num of selected NLP feat: 20
+#> Num of selected NLP feat: 71
-#> Num of selected NLP feat after intersection: 16
+#> Num of selected NLP feat after intersection: 48
 #>
 #> More detailed info...
-#> Num of PheCode in input.cov: 8
+#> Num of PheCode in input.cov: 41
-#> Num of PheCode in codify.feature: 7
+#> Num of PheCode in codify.feature: 19
-#> Num of CCS in input.cov: 0
+#> Num of CCS in input.cov: 4
-#> Num of CCS in codify.feature: 0
+#> Num of CCS in codify.feature: 1
-#> Num of LOINC in input.cov: 2
+#> Num of LOINC in input.cov: 17
-#> Num of LOINC in codify.feature: 0
+#> Num of LOINC in codify.feature: 6
-#> Num of RXNORM in input.cov: 17
+#> Num of RXNORM in input.cov: 40
-#> Num of RXNORM in codify.feature: 12
+#> Num of RXNORM in codify.feature: 18
-#> Num of CUI in input.cov: 25
+#> Num of CUI in input.cov: 81
-#> Num of CUI in cuisearch.feature: 20
+#> Num of CUI in cuisearch.feature: 71
 #>
 #> Finish estimating coefficients.
 #> Finish estimating AUC.

 ## If individual data is provided, KOMAP can perform disease score prediction
 out_3 <- KOMAP(input.cov, target.code, target.cui, nm.utl, nm.multi = NULL, dict_RA,
-             codify.feature, cuisearch.feature,
+             codify.feature, nlp.feature,
              pred = TRUE, eval.real = FALSE, eval.sim = FALSE,
              dat.part = dat.part, nm.id = nm.id)
 #> Check feature format in `input.cov`, `codify.feature` and/or `cuisearch.feature`...
-#> Num of total feat: 53
+#> Num of total feat: 184
-#> Num of selected codify feat: 19
+#> Num of selected codify feat: 48
-#> Num of selected codify feat after intersection: 16
+#> Num of selected codify feat after intersection: 37
-#> Num of selected NLP feat: 20
+#> Num of selected NLP feat: 71
-#> Num of selected NLP feat after intersection: 16
+#> Num of selected NLP feat after intersection: 48
 #>
 #> More detailed info...
-#> Num of PheCode in input.cov: 8
+#> Num of PheCode in input.cov: 41
-#> Num of PheCode in codify.feature: 7
+#> Num of PheCode in codify.feature: 19
-#> Num of CCS in input.cov: 0
+#> Num of CCS in input.cov: 4
-#> Num of CCS in codify.feature: 0
+#> Num of CCS in codify.feature: 1
-#> Num of LOINC in input.cov: 2
+#> Num of LOINC in input.cov: 17
-#> Num of LOINC in codify.feature: 0
+#> Num of LOINC in codify.feature: 6
-#> Num of RXNORM in input.cov: 17
+#> Num of RXNORM in input.cov: 40
-#> Num of RXNORM in codify.feature: 12
+#> Num of RXNORM in codify.feature: 18
-#> Num of CUI in input.cov: 25
+#> Num of CUI in input.cov: 81
-#> Num of CUI in cuisearch.feature: 20
+#> Num of CUI in cuisearch.feature: 71
 #>
 #> Finish estimating coefficients.
 #> Finish predicting scores.

 ## If individual data and gold label are provided, KOMAP can perform disease score prediction and calculate the true AUC
 out_4 <- KOMAP(input.cov, target.code, target.cui, nm.utl, nm.multi = NULL, dict_RA,
-             codify.feature, cuisearch.feature,
+             codify.feature, nlp.feature,
              pred = TRUE, eval.real = TRUE, eval.sim = FALSE,
-             dat.part = dat.part, nm.id = nm.id,
-             gold.label = gold.label, nm.pi = nm.pi, nm.y = nm.y)
+             dat.part = dat.part, nm.id = nm.id, nm.pi = nm.pi, nm.y = nm.y)
 #> Check feature format in `input.cov`, `codify.feature` and/or `cuisearch.feature`...
-#> Num of total feat: 53
+#> Num of total feat: 184
-#> Num of selected codify feat: 19
+#> Num of selected codify feat: 48
-#> Num of selected codify feat after intersection: 16
+#> Num of selected codify feat after intersection: 37
-#> Num of selected NLP feat: 20
+#> Num of selected NLP feat: 71
-#> Num of selected NLP feat after intersection: 16
+#> Num of selected NLP feat after intersection: 48
 #>
 #> More detailed info...
-#> Num of PheCode in input.cov: 8
+#> Num of PheCode in input.cov: 41
-#> Num of PheCode in codify.feature: 7
+#> Num of PheCode in codify.feature: 19
-#> Num of CCS in input.cov: 0
+#> Num of CCS in input.cov: 4
-#> Num of CCS in codify.feature: 0
+#> Num of CCS in codify.feature: 1
-#> Num of LOINC in input.cov: 2
+#> Num of LOINC in input.cov: 17
-#> Num of LOINC in codify.feature: 0
+#> Num of LOINC in codify.feature: 6
-#> Num of RXNORM in input.cov: 17
+#> Num of RXNORM in input.cov: 40
-#> Num of RXNORM in codify.feature: 12
+#> Num of RXNORM in codify.feature: 18
-#> Num of CUI in input.cov: 25
+#> Num of CUI in input.cov: 81
-#> Num of CUI in cuisearch.feature: 20
+#> Num of CUI in cuisearch.feature: 71
 #>
 #> Finish estimating coefficients.
 #> Finish predicting scores.